mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 We will go through the process of making a new bot from scratch, creating and debugging webhook, extending it to list books and conduct payments using test payments provider.
 And all of that in Haskell!

-*Note: You won't find here the detailed explanation of different Haskell features.
+*Note: You won't find here the detailed explanation of different Haskell features like monad transformers, natural transformation, etc.
 It would make this tutorial unneccessary bigger and there are much better explanations on the Internet.
 I will try to provide some useful links you can use to understand better what's going on.*